Dear TAH clients,

 Who is eligible for the economic impact payment?

 US Tax filers (US residents / US Citizens / Green Card holders / Americans living abroad with a valid social security number currently residing anywhere) with adjusted gross income up to $75,000 for individuals and up to $150,000 for married couples filing joint returns [MFJ] will receive the full payment.
-For filers with income above those amounts, the payment amount to be reduced by $5 for each $100 above the $75,000/$150,000 thresholds.
+For filers with income above those amounts, the payment amount is to be reduced by $5 for each $100 above the $75,000/$150,000 thresholds.
 Single filers with income exceeding $99,000 and $198,000 for joint filers with no children who are not eligible.

 Eligible taxpayers who filed tax returns for either 2019 or 2018 will automatically receive an economic impact payment of up to $1,200 for individuals or $2,400 for married couples.
 Parents also receive $500 for each qualifying child.